Driving School

 Pre-Driver Assessment

-- Pre-Driver Assessment: CMSC’s driver rehab specialist provides an office-based assessment of your driving strengths and challenges, before you get behind the wheel.
-This clinical eval usually takes between 1.5-2 hours and measures visual and physical functions like peripheral vision, reaction time, and mobility, as well as cognitive skills needed to drive safely.
-CMSC’s specialist will then provide you with a comprehensive report along with the next best steps to take on your driving journey.
+• Pre-Driver Assessment: A licensed and certified Occupational Therapist will provide an office-based clinical assessment of your driving strengths and challenges, before you get behind the wheel.
+This clinical evaluation will take approximately 2 hours to complete.
+The OT measures visual and physical functions like peripheral vision, reaction time, range of motion, as well as cognitive skills needed to drive safely.
+The Occupational Therapist will then provide you with a comprehensive report along with the next best steps to take on your driving journey.

 Step 2